List of Star Trek: Lower Decks characters: Jennifer Sh'reyan

 Jennifer Sh'reyan (voiced by Lauren Lapkus) is an Andorian ensign on the Cerritos.
 At first antagonistic with Mariner, the two begin a romantic relationship sometime between Season 2 and 3.
 However, Jennifer ends the relationship due to a misunderstanding during Mariner's unauthorized interview with Victoria Nuzé.
 In the end of the Season 3 finale, Mariner shows no signs of repairing the relationship.
+In season 5, Mariner and Jennifer end the relationship on their own terms before she transfers to the Manitoba.

+Alonzo Freeman

+Alonzo Freeman (voiced by Phil LaMarr) is Mariner's father and a Starfleet admiral.
+At the end of the series, Alonzo is rassigned to the relocated and repurposed Starbase 80 to oversee explorations of a stable inter-dimensional portal with his wife, Captain Carol Freeman.

 Kayshon

 Kayshon (voiced by Carl Tart) is a Tamarian lieutenant on the Cerritos.